sandy366/LearnAI-KnowledgeMiningBootcamp/resources/md-files/alternative-agendas.md

 1. [Lab 7](../../labs/lab-final-case.md) - **Architecture Design Session**

-## Alternative Agenda - 1.5 Days - No Bot
+## Alternative Agenda - 1.5 Days - KMB without the Bot Lab

 If the audience is familiar with Bots or Web Developments using APIs